Organize your phone's home screen

 You can drag the Samsung Apps folder onto the Home screen to quickly access the Samsung apps you need.

 You can also organize the apps into digital folders on your Home screen.
 Just drag one app on top of another app to make a folder.

 Once you've made a folder, you can enter a name for it and even colorize it.

 Note: The coloring feature may vary based on the model and software.

 If needed, you can add more Home screens to your phone.
 It's a great way to organize all your apps and folders.
-Touch and hold an empty area on your Home screen.
-Swipe until you reach a blank Home screen and then touch Add to create a new one.
+Tap and hold an empty area on your Home screen.
+Swipe until you reach a blank Home screen and then tap Add to create a new one.

-To remove an extra Home screen, swipe to that screen, and then touch Remove.
+To remove an extra Home screen, swipe to that screen, and then tap Remove.

 Other answers that might help

 Live Chat support with a Samsung Care Pro.